Ulysses S. Grant IV

 Ulysses Simpson Grant IV (May 23, 1893 – March 11, 1977) was an American geologist and paleontologist known for his work on the fossil mollusks of the California Pacific Coast.
 He was the youngest son of Ulysses S. Grant Jr., and a grandson of President Ulysses S. Grant and Senator Jerome B. Chaffee.
-He was born at his father's farm, Merryweather Farm, in Salem Center, Westchester County, New York.
+He was born at his father's farm, Merryweather Farm, in Salem Center on May 23 1893 Westchester County, New York.
 Shortly after his birth, the family moved to San Diego, California.

 Early life and education

 Grant studied geology at Harvard University, graduating cum laude in 1915.
 Following graduation he mined for gold in Mexico.
 During World War I, Grant enlisted in the United States Army as a private.
 By the end of the war, he was a second lieutenant.
 From 1919 to 1925 he was connected with the New York Stock Exchange.
 In 1926, he returned to school and took graduate courses at the University of California, Berkeley.
 In 1927 he entered the graduate program in paleontology at Stanford University.
 Grant received his doctorate in 1929.